alexbosy/spring-webflux-data-jdbc-demo/README.md

 - registration IP address (not exposed to customer)
 - registration country (not exposed to customer)

-### Private REST endpoints (will be used ony in internal administration application):
+### Private REST endpoints (will be used only in internal administration application):

 #### 1. POST /user - create new user.